nevaman/artemo-frontend-v1/docs/PRD-Overview.md

 - 🔄 **File Storage:** Real file upload and knowledge base storage
 - 🔄 **AI Integration:** Connect to actual AI model APIs
 - 🔄 **Analytics:** Real usage tracking and performance metrics

-This comprehensive platform has successfully transformed from static copywriting tools into a fully dynamic, scalable, and enterprise-ready solution with complete administrative control, ready for backend integration and production deployment.